ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

 As I'm new to both iOS development and Swift, two resources became immediately invaluable as I started making the calculator functional - the Xcode playground and the [Swift iBook](https://itunes.apple.com/us/book/swift-programming-language/id881256329?mt=11).
 Working with a language that's brand new is exciting, but it means that you can't just google for answers when you're stuck!
 But that's also great for learning and experimentation.
 So the Playground in Xcode was perfect to test out code.

-A Playground in is an interactive workspace that allows you to write Swift code and see it's result in a live preview area right alongside the code.
+A Playground in is an interactive workspace that allows you to write Swift code and see its result in a live preview area right alongside the code.
 Every time I wonder, "Will this work?", I simply pop open the Playground to try out the idea and tweak the code before adding it to the app.

 ### The Code!